Alby-Shinoj7/server-analyser/README.md

 ## Network
 All services communicate on the `lognet` network defined in `docker-compose.yml`.
+Node Exporter, cAdvisor and Alertmanager are not exposed to the host by default.
+To reach them remotely, publish their ports (9100, 8080 and 9093) and open those ports in your firewall rules.

 ### Adding a New Log Source
 - Send logs via TCP or UDP port **514** to the host running syslog-ng.